Corporate Governance Statement

 - procure that all persons discharging managerial responsibilities and persons closely associated to them notify both the Company and the Financial Conduct Authority of all trades in Company securities that they make.

 The QCA Code identifies ten principles to be followed in order for companies to deliver growth in long term shareholder value, encompassing an efficient, effective and dynamic management framework accompanied by good communication to promote confidence and trust.

 The sections below set out the ways in which the Company applies the ten principles of the QCA Code in support of the Company’s medium to long-term success.

-The Company’s strategy and business model and amendments thereto, are developed by the CEO and his senior management team, and approved by the Board.
+The Company’s strategy and business model and amendments thereto, are developed by the CEO and his senior management team in consultation with the non-Executive Chairman, and approved by the Board.
 The management team, led by the CEO, is responsible for implementing the strategy and managing the business at an operational level.
 A comprehensive budgeting process is completed once a year and is reviewed and approved by the Board.
 The Company’s results, compared with the budget, are reported to the Board at Board meetings.